Simultaneous Z/p-acyclic resolutions of expanding sequences: Introduction

 Let us proceed by explaining some terms that might be unfamiliar to the reader.
 Basic facts about cell-like spaces and maps can be found in \cite{Da}.
 A \emph{map} $\pi: Z \ra X$ is called \emph{cell-like} if for each $x\in X$, $\pi^{-1}(x)$ has the shape of a point.
 To detect that a compact metrizable space $Y$ has the shape of a point, it is sufficient to prove that there is an inverse sequence $(Z_i,p_i^{i+1})$, of compact metrizable spaces $Z_i$, whose limit is homeomorphic to $Y$ and such that for infinitely many $i \in \N$, $p_i^{i+1}:Z_{i+1} \ra Z_i$ is null-homotopic.
 It is also sufficient to show that every map of $Y$ to a CW-complex is null-homotopic.

 A map $\pi :Z \ra X$ between topological spaces is called $G$-\emph{acyclic} (\cite{Dr}) if all its fibers $\pi^{-1}(x)$ have trivial reduced \v{C}ech cohomology with respect to a given abelian group $G$, or, equivalently, every map $f: \pi^{-1}(x) \ra K(G,n)$ is null-homotopic.
+Note that a map $\pi :Z \ra X$ being cell-like implies that $\pi$ is also $G$-acyclic.